I have a tattoo of a semicolon on my right wrist.

-Some of us do this even to ourselves, and weave symphonies of self-denial and emotional repression so magnificent that it’s a wonder we can ever see our way through.
+Some of us do this even to ourselves and weave symphonies of self-denial and emotional repression so magnificent it’s a wonder we can ever see our way through.

-Many years ago, this was my go to strategy.
-I couldn’t bear the thought of being depressed, so I just masked it with other things: rage, lust, distraction.
+Many years ago, this was my go-to strategy.
+I couldn’t bear the thought of being depressed, so I masked it with other things: rage, lust, distraction.

 As I grew in terms of my emotional maturity and was able to meet depression on my own terms internally, one thing did not change: I refused to let anyone see it.
 I refused to be vulnerable.